-Have you ever considered if tea would not be in the world then what would happen?
+Have you ever considered what would happen if tea isn’t around in the world?
 During the winter season, most of the people like to drink tea.
-Tea is a hot beverage and gives the symptom of relief from cold and flu.
+There are also popular teas that fight flu.

-Here are a list and details about some herbal teas that can fight flu.
+Here are a list and some details about the best herbal teas that can fight flu.

 1. Green Tea